linuxmuster/linuxmuster-linbo7/README.md

   ```
   * Note:
     - Your current cloop images will be still functional and available for client restauration after migration.
+    - New images have to be in qcow2 format.
     - New uploaded images will be placed in subdirectories below `/srv/linbo/images`.
     - Backups of images will be moved to `/srv/linbo/images/<imagename>/backups/<timestamp>`.